 17.0 Termination by CAPA

 CAPA has the right to cancel this contract and retain any monies paid and seek all monies owed in relation to this contract if the Exhibitor:

 Infringes any of the exhibiting conditions, and/or

 Does not occupy their site during the full period of the Show to which this contract applies, and/or

 Does not complete their site by 5 pm on Tuesday 14 November 2023, and/or

 Does not have their site staffed and fully operational from 8 am to 5.30 pm for the three days of the Show.

-To the greatest extent permissible by law, the Canterbury A&P Association excludes all liability the Canterbury A&P Association may have to you for any claim except where the Canterbury A&P Association has acted in bad faith.
-This exclusion also applies for the benefit of every officer, employee, contractor or agent of the Canterbury A&P Association and anyone else they use to perform duties or provide services.
+18.1 To the greatest extent permissible by law, CAPA excludes all liability CAPA may have to you for any claim except where CAPA has acted in bad faith.
+This exclusion also applies for the benefit of every officer, employee, contractor, or agent of CAPA and anyone else they use to perform duties or provide services.

-If the Canterbury A&P Association fails to enforce any terms or to exercise its rights under these terms of trade at any time, it has not waived those rights.
+20.1 If CAPA fails to enforce any terms or to exercise its rights under these terms of trade at any time, it has not waived those rights.

 20.2 If any provision of these terms and conditions is held to be invalid or unenforceable for any reason, the remaining provisions shall remain in full force and effect.